 - Put the tray in the oven.
 Use the lowest setting so that you don’t burn the parsley.

-- Keep the parsley in the oven from between 2 to 4 hours.
+- Keep the parsley in the oven for between 2 to 4 hours.
 The speed by which the parsley dries will depend on factors like humidity and altitude.

-- Check the parsley on a regular basis.
+- Check the parsley on a regular basis – I suggest after every 20 minutes.
 It is dry enough when you can easily crumble it in your fingers.

 - Take the dried parsley out of the oven.